mutsujitakahashi/RepData_PeerAssessment1/PA1_template.md

 ```

 ```
-## [1] " 10395"
+## [1] " 10765"
 ```
 respectively.

-There seems to be no difference before and after imputing.
+Mean and median shifts to higher significantly after imputing.
-The effect of imputing is not large.
+The effect of imputing is large therefore rationale is indispensable.

 ## Are there differences in activity patterns between weekdays and weekends?